 50 min

-While the Toro actually outperforms our favorite battery mower for handling, the Ego Power+ 1000 LM2236SP takes the top spot due to its battery life and power.
-The Toro battery only lasted an average of 41.5 minutes during our tests, compared to the Ego's 75-minute run time.
+While the Toro actually outperforms our favorite battery mower for handling, the Ego Power+ 1000 Self-propelled 22" takes the top spot due to its battery life and power.
+The Toro battery averaged only 41.5 minutes during our tests, compared to the Ego's 75-minute run time.
 It also takes about three and a half hours to charge fully.
 This is a drawback for lawns larger than a quarter acre unless you invest in a second battery.
 The mower can also clog more frequently in mulching mode than other options, especially in long, wet grass or when it's set to efficiency mode.
 It also has a less established track record than traditional gas mowers, and its battery won't last forever.
-Despite these drawbacks, the Super Recycler remains one of the top battery lawn mowers we've tested, combining excellent cutting performance with ease of use, which is a wonderful option for those with smaller lawns.
+Despite these drawbacks, the Super Recycler remains one of the top battery lawn mowers we've tested, combining excellent cutting performance with ease of use and making it a wonderful option for those with smaller lawns.

 The exact Toro model that we tested has been updated to a newer model on the Toro website.
 We compared the stats and specs between the two and found them to be almost identical.